-**The Lynch Grant is awarded every other year and will not be awarded this year.
-It will be offered again in 2016-17**
+**The Lynch Grant is awarded every other year.
+It will be offered in 2018-19**

 This $1500 grant is awarded by The Centre for Sexual Diversity Studies at the University of Toronto, and is open to individuals, groups, and organizations.

-The grant is named for Michael Lynch, the late University of Toronto English professor, long-time gay and AIDS activist, and founder of the Toronto Centre for Lesbian and Gay Studies (the community predecessor to the Centre for Sexual Diversity Studies).
+The grant is named for Michael Lynch, the late University of Toronto English professor, long-time LGBTQ and HIV/AIDS activist, and founder of the Toronto Centre for Lesbian and Gay Studies (the community predecessor to the Centre for Sexual Diversity Studies).
 For over ten years (starting in 1990), the TCLGS encouraged community-based and academic research on queer history.
-The Lynch grant is supported by the Lynch Fund at Sexual Diversity Studies, designed to carry on such work.
-The Lynch grant is intended to encourage history research endeavours, and projects designed to transmit knowledge about queer history to a broad audience.
+The Lynch grant is supported by the Lynch Fund at Sexual Diversity Studies to continue the legacy of this work.
+The Lynch grant encourages history research endeavours, and projects designed to transmit knowledge about queer history to a broad audience.

-Projects may take the form of workshops, conferences, oral history compilations, art exhibits, video presentations, academic articles, popular pamphlets, or books.
+Projects may take the form of workshops, conferences, oral history compilations, art exhibits, video presentations, performances, academic articles, popular pamphlets and zines, or books.
 Alternative formats are encouraged and welcomed.

 Grants are not awarded retroactively to work already completed.
-For more information regarding the Lynch Grant please see this brochure for more information.
+More information and application instructions available here.

 2014 – Anna Malkin